ramnauth/ramnauth.github.io/_posts/CS 102 2018/2018-10-08-class-sprint-3.md

 ```
 Only option **b** produces the required output.

+#### Question 3
-3. Circle and describe any syntax errors in this program:
+Circle and describe any syntax errors in this program:
 ```cpp
 #include <iostream>
 using namespace;